 His eyes tend to be light amber to brown, which gives him his wolfy gaze.
 But his other features should all be dark brown or black, including his nose, eye rims, and lips.
 His ears are triangular with a rounded tip and should stand alert for the majority of the time.

 His tail should be short to medium length, never past his hocks, and it should be straight and never curly.
 The Schwarz Kennels outline his full breed standard, so check this out for more detailed information.

 Coat & Colors

-The American Alsatian has a wide variety of colors, but the most desirable color coat is the silver sable.
-Other colors include, golden sable, gray sable, tri sable, tri sable golden gray, tri silver sable, black silver sable, silver and solid colors such as cream.
-Overall, a wolf like color is encouraged and more desirable than the solid colors.
+The American Alsatian has a wide variety of colors, but the most desirable color coat is the silver sable, which is silver with black tips.
+Other colors include golden sable, gray sable, tri sable, tri sable, golden gray, tri silver sable, black silver sable, silver, and solid colors such as cream.
+Overall, a wolf-like color is encouraged and more desirable than solid colors.